gitethanwoo/vercel-page-form/README.md

 1. **Deploy the template**
    - Click the "Deploy with Vercel" button above
    - Connect your Git provider and import the project
-   - Vercel will automatically detect Upstash requirements and offer to set up the integration
+   - Vercel will detect Upstash requirements via the `stores` parameter and offer to set up the integration
    - You'll be prompted to create/connect your Upstash account
    - Environment variables will be auto-populated